metapraveen/rehashed/src/posts/macro.md

 It’s been more than 5 years since I joined my current employer [remerge](remerge.io) and the reason for this long stay (relative to retention in tech industry) is the management style and company culture at Remerge, which I call macro management.

-I found the compnay culture good (and others too if you check [glassdoor](https://www.glassdoor.co.in/Reviews/Remerge-Reviews-E1200273.htm)).
-Most of my team members are with company for 4+ years while the compnay itself founded in 2014.
-If I ever have my own company I will copy the managment style and culture of remerge.
-So this blog is about what made remerge culture success and how it helps both company and employees (and not about hey look at my workplace its so cool.)
+I found the company culture positive (and others agree if you check [glassdoor](https://www.glassdoor.co.in/Reviews/Remerge-Reviews-E1200273.htm)).
+Most of my team members have been with the company for 4+ years, while the company itself was founded in 2014.
+If I ever start my own company, I would adopt Remerge's management style and culture.
+This blog discusses what makes Remerge’s culture successful and how it benefits both the company and employees (and not just a “look at my cool workplace” piece).

 1. Thinking about culture from day 1

-- remerge had a document about how the culture should be from initial days when the company was not profitable yet.
-So making sure culture is not a after thought made it core part of it.
-Also its not just in words but in the consistent actions of founders/managmetn style which makes it propogate it to entire company
+- Remerge had a document outlining its desired culture from its early days, even before the company was profitable.
+Making sure culture is not a after thought from the start ensured it became a core part of the company.
+This commitment to culture isn’t just in words but is demonstrated consistently through the founders’ actions and management style, which helps propagate it across the entire company.

 2. Transparecny

-- All the information about compnay (strategy, guiding policy, problems in hand etc) accessible to everyone including financial numbers.
-This helps everyone to take decision quickly and understand the whole company
+- All company information (strategy, guiding policy, current challenges, etc.) is accessible to everyone, including financial numbers.
+This transparency helps everyone make decisions quickly and understand the broader company context.
-- CEO does a team meeting every 2 weeks where he shares information about market change, how company is doing, if we need any strategy change etc. This meeting is recorded along with a meeing document and shared in slack.
-So everyone are kept upto date with any changes, so you dont feel distanced from the compnay direction.
+- The CEO holds a team meeting every two weeks to share updates on market changes, company performance, and potential strategy shifts.
+These meetings are recorded, accompanied by meeting notes, and shared on Slack, so everyone stays up-to-date with any changes and feels aligned with the company direction.
-- Every quarter CEO publishes a document called heartbeats where every team adds what was done in last quarter in few sentences, with this you can keep up with other teams at a high level.
+- Every quarter, the CEO publishes a document called “Heartbeats,” where each team summarizes its achievements from the last quarter in a few sentences.
+This allows everyone to stay informed about other teams at a high level..
-- This also improves the colleberation between the teams as it brings compnay wide alignment
+- This transparency improves collaboration between teams by fostering company-wide alignment

 3. Autonomy & trust

-- Compnay believes in trust and autonomy instead of telling what to do & how to do etc. This has made people to take more ownership in their work and more engaged.
+- The company values trust and autonomy rather than directing people on what to do and how to do it.
+This approach encourages people to take greater ownership of their work and increases engagement.
-- You are encouraged to do deep focused work which brings long term value than being available on slack always.
-- People leading the teams are competent at the work they do and they grew with the company, who are there when one needs more context and understand nuances.
-Their job is not to micro manage anyone.
-- Often people structure their work day which makes them more productive.

-4. No blame culture
+- Deep, focused work is encouraged over constant Slack availability, this focuses long-term value creation.
+- The leaders in each team are competent, having grown with the company, and are there to provide context and guidance rather than micromanaging.
+- Often, employees structure their workday as they see fit, enhancing productivity than to add prove someone that they are working.

+4. No-Blame Culture

-- There is understanding that everyone makes mistakes and we learn from it.
-So you could work/talk with your guards down.
-This improves the psychological safety.
+- There is an understanding that everyone makes mistakes, and mistakes are seen as learning opportunities.
+This approach improves psychological safety and allows people to work and communicate with guards down.
-- One of the bug in production costed company close to half a million in revenue, but this was never pinned down on the employee who built that feature instead shared as learning and how we could avoid in future.
-And that employee continued to work with remerge more than 5 years.
+- For example, a production bug once cost the company nearly half a million USD in revenue, but instead of blaming the employee who built that feature, it was shared as a learning experience to prevent similar issues in the future.
+That employee continued to work at Remerge for over 5 years.

 5. Striving for excellence and efficiency